-The above legal principles generally apply if the parent has disregarded corporate formalities and actively participated in, and exercised control over, the operations of a subsidiary, so that the subsidiary is a mere instrument of its parent.
+These principles generally apply if the parent has disregarded corporate formalities and has actively participated in, or exercised control over, the subsidiary's operations so that the subsidiary is effectively a mere instrument of its parent.

 A parent entity can also be liable under:

 State corporate and creditors' rights laws.

 Federal bankruptcy laws for fraudulent or preferential transfers of subsidiary assets.

 Both of these types of liability are rare.